joshpme/DoctrineEncryptBundle/Resources/doc/commands.md

 ## 2) Encrypt current database

-You can use the comment `doctrine:encrypt:database [encryptor]` to encrypt the current database.
+You can use the command `doctrine:encrypt:database` to encrypt existing data.

 ```
 $ php bin/console doctrine:encrypt:database